 Adopt a Skincare Routine

 So since the only thing we can truly do at home for smile lines is adopt a top-notch skincare routine rich in peptides, antioxidants, SPF, and retinol, we thought we'd round up six of the expert and editor-approved products to get the job done.
-Keep scrolling for the top-notch formulas to help keep smile lines at bay.
+Keep scrolling for the top-notch formulas to help soften smile lines.

 For cleansing, this clay-infused pick was recommended to us by Mariwalla.
 While many of the clay-rich skincare products on the market can be harsh and dehydrating to the skin, this one features mineral and coconut-derived cleansers (plus aloe and sugar beet extract!) to keep the skin's barrier in tip-top shape.
 Simultaneously, the Canadian glacier and Brazilian volcanic clays will help purify the complexion by nixing pore cloggers like dirt and makeup.